marcalsius/marcalsius/README.md

 [Here](https://github.com/marcalsius?tab=stars) you can find some cool projects I've been following lately.

-How can I help you?
+#### How can I help you? ####

 At Codeworks (where I work) I wear many hats, but I can give you a hand if you are looking for developers.
 I'll be happy to leverage my network and connect you to potential co-founders!

-Happy to collaborate if you are on prototype/launch phase and you need help with product/marketing aspects.
+Happy to collaborate if you are on prototype/launch phase and you need help with product/marketing aspects too.
 Or if you need any help with bureaucratic stuff!
 As I said, I wear many hats!

 **Let's connect!** [LinkedIn](https://www.linkedin.com/in/marc-alsius/) | [Email](mailto:alsius.marc@gmail.com)